thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		return activityDefnDoSpaceshipStuff;
 	}

 6.3.
 Now that the ActivityDefn for the Ship is defined, we want to make sure that the WorldDefn knows about it, so that it's there when the Ship entity's Actor property tries to look it up.
-Open WorldGame.ts and replace the existing .defnBuild() method with the following text:

-	static defnBuild(): WorldDefn
-	{
-		return new WorldDefn
-		([
-			[
-				UserInputListener.activityDefnHandleUserInputBuild(),
+Open WorldGame.ts, locate the existing line that starts with "UserInputListener", and add the following line within that same array, making sure that there are commas between all the array elements:

 	Ship.activityDefnDoSpaceshipStuffBuild()
-			],
-			[
-				PlaceLevel.defnBuild()
-			]
-		]);
-	}

 6.4.
 Finally, give the Actor property to the Ship.
-In Ship.ts, add a new entry to the array of entity properties, right below the Locatable instance, again making sure to include a comma between each element in the array:
+In Ship.ts, add a new entry to the array of entity properties, right below the Locatable instance, making sure as always to include a comma between each element in the array:

 	Actor.fromActivityDefnName("DoSpaceshipStuff")

 6.5.
-Compile the program again, then refresh DefenderClone.html and start the game.
+Run the _Build script again, then refresh Game.html in the browser.
 The spaceship now accelerates toward the right side of the screen if it's on the left half of the screen, and accelerates toward the left side of the screen if it's on the right side of the screen.

 <img src="Screenshot-6-Ship-Accelerating.gif" />